-- The Committee recommended item 32132 be deleted as item 32135 sufficiently provides for haemorrhoid or rectal prolapse treatment. - The Committee recommended item 32138 be deleted as item 32139 sufficiently provides the haemorrhoidectomy service described by the item. - The Committee recommended item 32153 be deleted as item 32171 sufficiently provides this procedure. - The Committee recommended item 32168 be deleted as there are other item numbers that can be claimed for review of wounds and this item is considered nonspecific.
+- The Committee recommended item 32132 is deleted as item 32135 sufficiently provides for haemorrhoid or rectal prolapse treatment. - The Committee recommended item 32138 is deleted as item 32139 sufficiently provides the haemorrhoidectomy service described by the item. - The Committee recommended item 32153 is deleted as item 32171 sufficiently provides this procedure.

+The Committee recommended item 32168 is deleted as there are other item numbers that can be claimed for review of wounds and this item is considered nonspecific.